 Southern Oregon Goodwill Responds to False Rumors about Goodwill

-Goodwill Industries was founded in 1902 in Boston by Rev. Edgar J. Helms, a Methodist minister and early social innovator, who modeled the principle of a hand up, not a hand out.
+Goodwill Industries was founded in 1902 in Boston by Rev. Edgar J. Helms, a Methodist minister and early social innovator, who modeled the principle of a hand up, not a handout.

 The message then quotes erroneous information and salary figures for several nonprofit organizations’ chief executives, including a reference to a so-called “Goodwill CEO and Owner Mark Curran, who profits $2.3 million a year.”

-This information is erroneous.
-As nonprofit organizations, neither Goodwill Industries International or any of the 164 independent Goodwill agencies internationally are “owned” by anyone.
+This information is simply wrong.
+As nonprofit organizations, neither Goodwill Industries International or any of the 162 independent Goodwill agencies internationally are “owned” by anyone.
 Jim Gibbons is the CEO of Goodwill Industries International and reports to a volunteer Board of Directors.
 Locally, Shae Johns is the President & CEO of Southern Oregon Goodwill Industries.
 Shae graduated from South Medford High School, has a masters in Social Work from the University of Denver, has spent more than 10 years of her career helping people with disadvantages reach their full potential at Southern Oregon Goodwill.
 She reports to a volunteer Board of Directors who set goals for the organization and determine her salary.

-Goodwill Industries International earns $4.4 billion revenue per year and spends about 82 cents of every dollar on programs and services for people in need.
 Here in Southern Oregon, approximately 86% of the revenue we earn is spent on our mission services of job training and workforce development.
 This is a very healthy number in the nonprofit world and a solid indicator of our commitment to good stewardship of your donations.

 Goodwill definitely encourages you to “think before you donate” – the one legitimate message that this damaging hoax email contains – and to learn more about the charities you’d like to support.
 Make sure the organization you choose uses its revenue for charitable purposes that support a mission you believe in.